shini4i/argo-watcher/docs/git-integration.md

 ```

 !!! note
-    Direct API access to the deploy lock endpoints is only available when Keycloak integration is disabled.
-With Keycloak enabled, use the Web UI instead.
+    When Keycloak integration is enabled, a valid Keycloak token (i.e., any authenticated user) is required to use the deploy lock API endpoints.

 #### Via Web UI